lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 Demonstration prepared for the [Rare Gems in Big Data 2024](https://noirlab.edu/science/events/websites/rare-gems-2024) meeting.
 This demo showcases working with HiPSCat tables via [LSDB](https://lsdb.readthedocs.io/en/stable/).

+TODO: add time and room for the presentation from Andy, Neven and this demo

 See related documentation:

 * HiPSCat ([on GitHub](https://github.com/astronomy-commons/hipscat))